cncf/kubernetes-community-days/committee-resources/content-management.md

 * Have a panel of judges award each proposal points against each criteria
 * Add up the points and award the speaking slot to the highest rated proposals
 * Publish the names of the programming committee
-* The reviewing committee is allowed to include members outside the core KCD organizer team
-* The selection committee must comprise of those on the core KCD organizer team
 * Be prepared to explain any programming decisions

 ## Content considerations